aneto0/MARTe2/Docs/User/source/core/runtimeevaluator/mathexpressionparser.rst

 construction time.
 The instance of the parser is then bound to that specific expression.

-Constructor requires:
+The constructor requires:

 - an input stream of characters containing the mathematical expression in infix form,
 - an output stream of characters where the parser will write all the errors found on the input stream of characters (optional).

 To make the parser parse the expression, users should call the Parse() method.
 Provided that the Parse() method was called, the expression